ZhiruiFeng/CarsMemory/README.md

 <img src="./images/business.png" height="200" width="400" />
 According to the business value analysis offered by our PM, our platform's main goal is to server self-driving research organization's requirement of high quality annotated data.

-So the priority function of this data engineering project is to **speed up manual data labeling** and implement related architecture for **data management**.
+So the prior function of this data engineering project is to **speed up manual data labeling** and implement related architecture for **data management**.

 ## Engineering